A portable WiFI router/NAS/Docker using RaspAP on Raspberry Pi 4 with USB/SSD boot device

 Installing Docker on the Raspberry Pi alongside RaspAP

 One thing I'm interested in is to run Docker based services.
-I have some instructions for Docker installation on various operating systems: Getting started with Docker: Installation, first steps
+I have some instructions for Docker installation on various operating systems: Installing Docker Engine or Desktop on Ubuntu, macOS or Windows

 For installing on Raspberry Pi OS, the official instructions are: